Rent your very own Mediterranean paradise

 Kas is reached by a stunning 30-minute drive from Kalkan, passing by Kaputas beach (10 minutes).

-The Greek island of Meis is only a 25-minute boat ride from Kas Harbour.
-The Meis Express leaves Kas about 10am, you need to hand in your passports at about 9:30am.
-(20 euros per person; tel +90 242 836-1725; +90 532 331 9759).
+The Greek island of Meis is only a 25-minute boat ride from Kas but a continent away in terms of style and temperament.
+The Meis Express leaves Kas about 10am, you need to hand in your passports at about 9:30am. (about 20 euros per person; tel +90 242 836-1725 or +90 532 331 9759).

 Kas harbour